technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 02/Lab02.md

 1. Open a new browser tab in the lab VM and enter the following URL:**<https://www.office.com>**.

-    **Note**: If you have a Microsoft 365 tab open in your Edge browser, then select it now.
+    **Note**: If you already have a Microsoft 365 tab open in your Edge browser, then select it now.

 2. On the **Microsoft 365** navigation pane, select **OneDrive** to open it.